2022 South American Beach Soccer League

-The 2022 CONMEBOL South American Beach Soccer League (officially, Liga Evolucion de Fútbol Playa (Beach Soccer Evolution League)) is the fourth edition of the South American Beach Soccer League, a continental league competition for South American men's national beach soccer teams.
-The competition returns for the first time since 2019, having been unable to take place in 2020 and 2021 due to the effects of the COVID-19 pandemic in South America.
+The 2022 CONMEBOL South American Beach Soccer League (officially, Liga Evolucion de Fútbol Playa (Beach Soccer Evolution League)) was the fourth edition of the South American Beach Soccer League, a continental league competition for South American men's national beach soccer teams.
+The competition returned for the first time since 2019, having been unable to take place in 2020 and 2021 due to the effects of the COVID-19 pandemic in South America.

-Organised by the governing body for South American football, CONMEBOL, as part of its Development Department's Evolution Program, all ten members of the continental confederation take part, with both senior and under 20s national teams participating in the league events.
+Organised by the governing body for South American football, CONMEBOL, as part of its Development Department's Evolution Program, all ten members of the continental confederation took part, with both senior and under 20s national teams participating in the league events.

 The teams are first divided into two geographically based zones (North and South) to compete in a round robin tournament against other members of their own zone during the regular season; the points earned by both the senior and under 20s teams are combined.
 The winners of each zone then proceed to face each other in the finals to contest the title.

+Brazil were the three-time defending champions and successfully retained the title once more, sharing it with Paraguay.

 Format

-The league operates under the same format established for the inaugural season.
+The league operated under the same format established for the inaugural season.

 Calendar

 Teams

-The ten member nations of CONMEBOL enter two teams each: their respective senior and under 20s national teams.
-In total, 20 teams will compete.
+The ten member nations of CONMEBOL entered two teams each: their respective senior and under 20s national teams.
+In total, 20 teams competed.

 For this season, CONMEBOL altered the existing composition of the two zones back to their original states.

 The numbers in parentheses show the South American ranking of each team prior to the start of the season (rankings only apply to the senior teams).